The 4 Most Important Names of Tonalism

 James McNeill Whistler

-The last but certainly not least is James Abbott McNeill Whistler.
+The last but certainly not least among the Tonalism artists is James Abbott McNeill Whistler.
 Although born American, this renowned figure spent most of his life in the United Kingdom; he stood before the credo “art for art’s sake” and opposed moral allusion and sentimentality in painting.
 Whistler was hugely inspired by music, and so he often called his works harmonies, arrangements, and nocturnes, underlining the dominance of tonal harmony.
 His combative and decisive persona proved to be quite influential at the time for his theories and liaisons with the most prominent artists and writers.

 Among Whistler’s most famous works is a beautiful painting Nocturne in Black and Gold – The Falling Rocket made in 1875.
 The scholars perceive it as an embodiment of the mentioned “art for art’s sake” credo (a concept coined by Charles Baudelaire and Pierre Jules Théophile Gautier).
 The celebrated composition was inspired by the celebrated pleasure resort in London called the Cremorne Gardens and it features the industrial city park with the firework above it in the foggy night sky.
 Nocturne in Black and Gold – The Falling Rocket was shown for the first time in 1877, at the London based Grosvenor Gallery, and is considered to be the peak of Whistler’s middle period, and gained attention after a notorious dispute Whistler had with the art critic John Ruskin.